I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_nic_switch_vport_info.md

 Set the <b>Size</b> member to NDIS_SIZEOF_NIC_SWITCH_VPORT_INFO_REVISION_1.

-`InterruptModeration`
+`VPortId`

-An <a href="..\ntddndis\ne-ntddndis-_ndis_nic_switch_vport_interrupt_moderation.md">NDIS_NIC_SWITCH_VPORT_INTERRUPT_MODERATION</a> value that specifies the interrupt moderation setting of the VPort.
+An NDIS_NIC_SWITCH_VPORT_ID value  that uniquely identifies the virtual port (VPort)  on the network adapter.

-`LookaheadSize`

-This member is reserved for future use.
-This member must be set to zero.

-`NumFilters`

-A ULONG value that specifies the number of receive filters that have been configured on the network adapter.
+A value of NDIS_DEFAULT_VPORT_ID specifies the default VPort on the switch.
+The default

-<div class="alert"><b>Note</b>  Starting with NDIS 6.30, the miniport driver must maintain a counter for the current number of receive filters that are set on the network adapter.
-The driver must increment the counter each time a receive filter is set through an OID set request of <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/oid-receive-filter-set-filter">OID_RECEIVE_FILTER_SET_FILTER</a>.
-The driver must also decrement the counter each time a receive filter is  cleared through an OID set request of <a href="https://msdn.microsoft.com/library/windows/hardware/ff569785">OID_RECEIVE_FILTER_CLEAR_FILTER</a>.</div>
+VPort is always attached to the PCI Express (PCIe) Physical Function (PF) of the network adapter.

+<div class="alert"><b>Note</b>  A nondefault VPort with the specified <b>VPortId</b> value must have previously been created through an OID method request of <a href="https://msdn.microsoft.com/library/windows/hardware/hh451816">OID_NIC_SWITCH_CREATE_VPORT</a>.</div>
 <div> </div>

-`NumQueuePairs`
+`Flags`

-A ULONG value that specifies the number of queue pairs configured for this VPort.
+A ULONG value that contains a bitwise OR of flags.
+This member is reserved for NDIS.

-A queue pair consists of a transmit queue and receive queue.
-Queue pairs associated with the default VPort are configured at the time of switch creation through an OID method request of <a href="https://msdn.microsoft.com/library/windows/hardware/hh451815">OID_NIC_SWITCH_CREATE_SWITCH</a>.
-One or more queue pairs are configured on a nondefault VPort through an OID method request of <a href="https://msdn.microsoft.com/library/windows/hardware/hh451816">OID_NIC_SWITCH_CREATE_VPORT</a>.

-`ProcessorAffinity`

-A <a href="..\minitape\ns-minitape-_group_affinity.md">GROUP_AFFINITY</a> value that specifies the group number and a bitmap of the CPUs that this VPort can be associated with.

-This member is valid only for the VPorts attached to the PF.
-This field is not valid for nondefault VPorts that are attached to a VF.

 `SwitchId`